Anti-Bullying Task Force

 This web page is a resource for parents and students to help us prevent bullying.
 We will also update this page to let you know what the Waterford School District is doing to combat bullying.

-If you have an incident of bullying to report, send an email to RoberM01@wsdmi.org or call 248-682-7800 and ask for the Superintendent’s Office.
+If you would like to report an incident of bullying, send an email to RoberM01@wsdmi.org or call 248-682-7800 and ask for the Superintendent’s Office.
 If you want to contact your child’s school building directly to report an incident, select by school.

 What is Bullying